YajB/Owncloud_project/owncloud.md

 ownCloud is an open-source application for secure file sync, sharing, and collaboration via a single point of access.
 Teams can work on their data from any location and with any device.

-This quick start is relevant for ownCloud Server v10.8 and is intended for:
+This quick start is relevant for ownCloud Server v10.8 and :
-- Administrators who want to install and configure an ownCloud server, and enable server access for users.
+- Administrators who want to install and configure an ownCloud server, and enable server access for users. [install](https://github.com/YajB/Owncloud_project/blob/opencloud_task/owncloud.md#owncloud-installation-and-configuration-for-administrators)
-- Users who want to connect to an ownCloud server via a desktop or mobile client.
+- Users: Connect to an ownCloud server via a desktop or mobile client. [connect](https://github.com/YajB/Owncloud_project/blob/opencloud_task/owncloud.md#hconnect-to-owncloud-server)

+# ownCloud installation and configuration for administrators

-1. Admins: Before you install
+## Before you begin

+If you haven't already, review the considerations and system requirements for your ownCloud Server installation

+1. Installation options and recommended installation
+1. Prereqs and environment preparations
-1. Admins: Download the relevant ownCloud package for your environment
+1. Download the relevant ownCloud package for your environment
-1. Admins: Install the ownCloud package on your server
+1. Install the ownCloud package: Wizard or manual installation
-1. Admins: Configure the ownCloud server
+1. Configure ownCloud server
-1. Admins: Add users and enable access
+1. Add users and enable access
-1. Users: Connect to an ownCloud server

 ##  What do I need to do before I install the ownCloud server?